 Rev. Doug Craig and Rev. Milo Spooner Craig

 We are pleased to be working together in a Team Ministry for Central United Church.
-We have a combined ministerial experience of 50 plus years.
+We have a combined ministerial experience of 58 years.
 We have served in 2 previous Team ministries and many single ministries.

 We are grateful to have served in Waskada, Lyleton, Pierson, Coulter, Goodlands, Belmont, Baldur, Glenboro, Holland, Cypress River, Morden, Darlingford, Cartwright, Mather in Mantoba and Yorkton, North Battleford and Lloydminster in Saskatchewan.

 We are hired through a yearly appointment which runs July 1 – June 30th.
-Each year it will be negotiated between the church and us whether we are appointed for an additional year.
+Each year our contracts are negotiated between the church and us, as to whether we are appointed for an additional year.
+We are currently contracted until June 2020.

 Milo and Doug